-In April 2010, we entered into a collaboration agreement with Celgene focused on cancer metabolism, or the 2010 Agreement.
-The 2010 Agreement was amended in October 2011 and July 2014.
+The 2010 Agreement, which was entered into in April 2010, was amended in October 2011 and July 2014.
 The goal of the collaboration was to discover, develop and commercialize disease-altering therapies in oncology based on our cancer metabolism research platform.
 We initially led discovery, preclinical and early clinical development for all cancer metabolism programs under the collaboration.
 The discovery phase of the 2010 Agreement expired in April 2016.